canlilar/People-Counting-in-Real-Time/README.md

 - Once the co-ordinates are obtained by our SSD, the tracker computes the centroid (center) of the box.
 In other words, the center of an object.
 - Then an unique ID is assigned to every particular object deteced, for tracking over the sequence of frames.

+## Initial Setup
+Install virtualenv (you only have to do this once):

+    pip install virtualenv

+Create a virtual environment (you only have to do this once too):

+    virtualenv -p python3 ppl_counter_env

+If you do `ls` now, you will see an `/ppl_counter_env` folder created which contains the virtual environment.

+Start your virtual environment (this one you have to run each time you restart your env):

+    source ppl_counter_env/bin/activate

 ## Running Inference
 - Install all the required Python dependencies:
 ```